DinoMarlir/laboratory/readme.md

 ### Updating

-To update laboratory, just run the installation script again and confirm the copy action with `A`
+To update laboratory, just run the installation steps again (this time do `cd laboratory` first and then do `git pull` instead of clone) and confirm the copy action with `A`

 ### Usage